 I work on an occasional, ad-hoc basis for School of Noise, an organisation running workshops for young people and adults aimed at encouraging the exploration of experimental, electronic sound and music.

 Creative technologist and front-end developer

 While seeking PhD funding I ran a successful small business as a primarily self-taught web designer and front-end developer.

 I write, produce and perform electropop under the name Deerful.
-I have released two singles and two EPs on independent labels Where It's At Is Where You Are and Gare Du Nord, and will release an album in the spring/summer of 2017, which received praise from the Guardian and Clash Music, amongst others.
+I have released two singles and two EPs on independent labels Where It's At Is Where You Are and Gare Du Nord, and released an album, Peach in the spring/summer of 2017, which received praise from the Guardian and Clash Music, amongst others.
 I also maintain a YouTube channel with a small following focused upon songwriting, production, and live performance.

 I create and self-release audio collages using found sounds in various locations as abstract documents of spaces, places and events.
 In January 2016 I also produced and released the EP Browser Pieces, using only web browser-based synthesisers, in a single evening.
 I also dabble in live-coding in Supercollider and ChucK.